microsoft/msticpy/docs/source/data_acquisition/TIProviders.rst

-Inferring IoC Type vs Specifying explicitly
+Inferring IoC type vs specifying explicitly
 --------------------------------------------

 If you do a lookup without specifying a type, TILookup will try to infer